joekarma/cl-plus/README.markdown

 I recognize that this is probably a very bad idea, but I'm giving it a try, and guess I'll just have to wait to get bitten.

+Furthermore, I've included a few custom functions that might otherwise be dumped in .sbclrc as extensions to CL+ itself.
+So far these include SYMLOOK and SYMCALL.
+The former attempts to find a symbol in a given package.
+If the symbol (and the package) are found, it returns two
+values: the symbols value, and t.
+If however the symbol or package is *not* found, rather than triggering an error this macro will silently return two values: nil, and nil.
+SYMCALL is similar but works with functions instead.
+Pass it a package name symbol, a function name symbol, and a list of parameters, and it will take care of the &rest.